Omega-3 For Kids: Safety, Benefits, Side Effects & Dosage

 Image: Shutterstock

-The U.S. Food and Drug Administration (FDA) does not recommend consuming more than five grams per day of EPA and DHA combined from dietary supplements and food sources.
+The U.S. Food and Drug Administration (FDA) does not recommend consuming more than five grams of EPA and DHA combined from dietary supplements and food sources per day.
+Ensure your child does not take more than the exceed recommended dosages.
 Side effects of omega-3s, even within safe dosage, may occur in some individuals but are usually mild and may include the following (13).

 • Unpleasant fishy aftertaste in mouth